cmndrsn/mer-quality/content/survey-items.md

 #### Cleaning & preprocessing

--   Publicly available notebooks or scripts (where applicable) are clearly commented.
+-   (If applicable) Publicly available notebooks or scripts are clearly commented.
 -   Data sourced from heterogeneous sources are adequately reformatted, normalised or aggregated.
 -   The response apparatus provides participants with options to differentiate ratings for difficult cases, or to express uncertainty/inapplicability of an emotion label.
 Possible examples toward this goal include granular rating scales, confidence ratings, free-text responses, or the option to opt out of rating excerpts if uncertain.
 -   How data domains (annotations, music, lyrics, tags, features) were processed is clearly documented.